Best Parental Control App in 2026 (Android & iPhone)

 Quick-look: our top 7 parental-control apps

-- Google Family Link - best parental control app for Android
+- Google Family Link - best for Google users

-- Microsoft Family Safety - best kids’ phone monitoring with content filters
+- Microsoft Family Safety - best for Microsoft users

 Our Cybernews team of experts always conducts detailed testing of the best parental control apps.
 All of the information is then checked by our cybersecurity experts, who ensure you only get reliable and accurate data.
 More so, the testing process is transparent and includes testing and analyzing numerous apps and features and disclosing the methodology.
 Discover more about our testing process.